muratk5n/thirdwave/en/README.md

 ---

-Peter Voit: "There’s a new book out this month, Before the Big Bang: The Origin off the Universe from the Multiverse..
+Peter Voit (Not Even Wrong Blog): "There’s a new book out this month, Before the Big Bang: The Origin off the Universe from the Multiverse..

 I spent a few minutes today looking through the book in the bookstore, trying to figure out where to find the details of the “spectacularly